ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 $ cd /etc/aggie-experts

 There will likely be multiple versions of the codebase already on the server

 $ ls -l  # to list versions

 Move to the current version which may be running currently

 $ cd 2-1 # for example

 Look for running services

 $ docker compose ps

 Check the FIN config settings

-$ grep FIN docker-compose.yaml
-note where we are running (e.g. stage)
+$ grep FIN docker-compose.yaml # to see where the current version is running (e.g. stage)

 ## Create another version